 - Enable appropriate epidemiological research of intensive care by providing a comprehensive database

 - Ensure optimal compatibility with other databases particularly those held by the Australian Institute of Health and Welfare

 - Provide reliable information to clinicians, policy makers, health care providers and state and federal governments to improve critical care services.

 - Liaise with the intensive care community in order to determine national research and peer review strategies

 - Develop the research focus and activities of the ANZICS CORE through local, national and international collaboration

 - Promote research activities directed at greater understanding of critical illness, its management and outcome

 - Become a resource centre for intensive care research activities through the dissemination of research reports, provision of information from the ANZICS CORE database and the reference collection

 The research focus of ANZICS CORE includes resource issues and planning, state-wide infrastructure planning, influenza pandemic planning, biosecurity and terrorism planning, critical care workforce and local hospital staffing, demographic aspects, quality activities, processes of care and international trends and comparators.
 The centre also researches the availability and utilisation of critical care resources, patient outcomes, mortality, disease patterns and the effectiveness of critical care interventions.

-Further information regarding ANZICS CORE's three registries is available on this website or by contacting the CORE office.
+Further information regarding ANZICS CORE's registries is available on this website or by contacting the CORE office.